rebelot/heirline.nvim/cookbook.md

 FileNameBlock = utils.insert(FileNameBlock,
     FileIcon,
-    utils.insert(FileNameModifer, FileName), -- a new table where FileName is a child of FileNameModifier table.unpack(FileFlags), -- A small optimisation, since their parent does nothing { provider = '%<'} -- this means that the statusline is cut here when there's not enough space )
+    utils.insert(FileNameModifer, FileName), -- a new table where FileName is a child of FileNameModifier unpack(FileFlags), -- A small optimisation, since their parent does nothing { provider = '%<'} -- this means that the statusline is cut here when there's not enough space )